baussel/ZoobotEuclid/README.md

 ## Predicting detailed morphologies for Euclid
 Finetuning of the Zoobot CNN (https://github.com/mwalmsley/zoobot.git) to emulated Euclid VIS images (created from HST COSMOS images) to automatically predict detailed galaxy morphology.
-The labels to train Zoobot were volunteer classifications in the Galaxy Zoo: Hubble (GZH) (Willet et al. 2017, https://doi.org/10.1093/mnras/stw2568) citizen science project.
+The labels to train Zoobot were volunteer classifications in the Galaxy Zoo: Hubble (GZH, Willet et al. 2017, https://doi.org/10.1093/mnras/stw2568) citizen science project.
 This repository contains the code used in the paper "Euclid preparation.
 TBD.
 Predicting detailed morphologies for Euclid".

 ## Description of the files